 Conveniently located off the Harbor Freeway at 7th and Figueroa, this mall is definitely one of the best shopping and dining destinations in the city.
 It has a huge variety of shops to choose from.
 You find anything and everything from bed and bath linens to shoes, clothing and household items.
 It even has a huge choice of eateries—cake shops, juice bars and also high end casual dining and specialty restaurants.
 Do as you please and as the place puts it—Dine, Play, Relax!

-The Grove is a LA institute in itself.
-Bustling with high end branded shopping stores, numerous popular restaurants, a movie theater with 14 screens and some of the best events in the city, Grove is on everyone's itinerary.
+Bustling with high-end branded shopping stores, numerous popular restaurants, a movie theater with 14 screens and some of the best events in the city, Grove is on everyone's itinerary.
 Their events calendar features some glamorous soirees, which are attended by the who's who of the city.
 Shop for top brands, such as Abercrombie & Fitch, Banana Republic and lots more.
-There are also shops that specialize in children's wear.
+Some shops specialize in children's wear.
 Once you're done with shopping, grab a quick bite at one of the cafes or check out the latest flick.
 The Grove has something for everyone.

 A famous Los Angeles landmark since it first opened in 1934, the Original Farmers Market is one of the most visited attractions in the City of Angels.
 Inside, visitors will find a labyrinthine space with several restaurants, grocers, doughnut shop, toy stores, shoes, books and much more.
 The market is perfect for breakfast and lunch, with a tremendous amount of options.
 Additionally, its location near the Grove makes for a nice day visiting both attractions.